-Orlando Medicare & Medicaid Fraud Lawyers
+Orlando Medicare & Medicaid Fraud Defense Lawyer

-What Is Medicare & Medicaid?
+What are Medicare & Medicaid?

 Medicare is a federal program attached to Social Security and is available to all U.S. citizens 65 years of age or older, as well as people with certain disabilities.
 It is available regardless of income.